About Special Interest Group 8, Public Health Issues Related to Hearing and Balance

 - Affiliates have the opportunity to provide input to the SIG leadership and ASHA.

-Associate Coordinator: Ingrid Blood, The Pennsylvania State University, Department of Communication Disorder
+SIG Coordinator: Ingrid Blood, The Pennsylvania State University, department of Communication Disorders

 Perspectives Interim Editor: James Blair, Utah State University